Standard contractual clauses

 1. The provisions shall enter into force on the date on which the Controller puts the platform into use

-The provisions give rise to this.
+the Terms give rise to this.

 4. If the provision of the services relating to the processing of personal data ceases and the personal data is

-The provisions are terminated with written notice by either party.
+Clauses may be terminated with written notice by either party.

 15. contact persons at the controller and the processor